English

 Do I need to book tickets in advance, or can I purchase them on the day of my visit?

 You can purchase them on the day of your visit outside the entrance, but there are usually long lines for tickets.
-Booking online gives you the flexibility to arrive whenever you want and enter immediately.
+Booking online gives you the flexibility to arrive at your preferred time and enter immediately.

 What is the official Napoli Sotterranea route and where is it located?